Zylann/godot_voxel/doc/source/performance.md

 This matters for scripters.

 If you use `VoxelTool`, all locking mechanisms are handled for you automatically.
 However, you must be aware that it doesn't come for free: if you want to access voxels randomly and modify them randomly, you will pretty much get the worst overhead.
-If you want to access a well-defined region and you know where to read, and where to write, then optimizing becomes possible.
+If you want to access a well-defined region and you know where to read, and where to write ahead of time, then optimizing becomes possible.

 For example, *on a terrain node*, `VoxelTool.get_voxel` or `set_voxel` are the simplest, yet the slowest way to modify voxels.
 This is not only because of locking, but also because the engine has to go all the way through several data structures to access the voxel.
 This is perfectly fine for small isolated edits, like the player digging or building piece by piece.